 Pro-choice advocates state that the Bible does not address abortion, so the decision should be the individual’s.
 While it is true that the term "abortion" does not appear in the Bible, the principles about the value of life are there.
 In Exodus 21:22-23, God wrote into His Law protection for the unborn.
 If a pregnant woman was injured, causing her to lose her child, then the one who caused the injury was to be executed: "a life for a life."
 The phrase "life for a life" says a lot.
 God considers the life of the unborn just as valuable as that of a grown man.

 God said to Jeremiah, "Before I formed you in the womb I knew you, and before you were born I consecrated you" (Jeremiah 1:5).
 It was God who created him for a specific purpose.
-Psalm 139:13-16 gives us the clearest picture of God's viewpoint on the unborn.
+Psalm 139:13-16 gives us the clearest picture of God’s viewpoint on the unborn.
 David writes, "For You formed my inward parts; You wove me in my mother’s womb.
 I will give thanks to You, for I am fearfully and wonderfully made. . . .
-My frame was not hidden from You, when I was made in secret. . . .Your eyes have seen my unformed substance; and in Your book were all written the days that were ordained for me, when as yet there was not one of them."
+My frame was not hidden from You, when I was made in secret. . . .Your eyes have seen my unformed substance; and in Your book were all written the days that were ordained for me, before one of them came to be."

 The Bible is clear that all human life is created by God for His purpose and His pleasure (Colossians 1:16), and a Christian who truly wants to know the heart of God must align his or her viewpoint with God’s.
 When we start justifying evil according to our understanding, we dilute the truth of God’s Word.
 When we rename adultery an "affair," homosexuality an "alternative lifestyle," and murder of the unborn a "choice," we are headed for serious trouble.
 We cannot redefine what it means to follow Christ.
 Jesus said we must first "deny ourselves" (Matthew 16:24; Luke 9:23).
 Part of denying ourselves is letting go of comfortable lies the world has fed us.
 We have to let go of our own understanding and allow God to change us (Proverbs 3:5-6).